ewelshe/Final-Project/README.md

 Project Timeline-
 I will need to create my scarf wihtin the next week or so, I will then need to weave the alloy into the scarf and begin testing the contraction in the following weeks.
 I need to connect all the componenets and test if they all run correctly.
 I will be finishing this project in the next 5 weeks with several stages.

+Summary post project-

+I have created a working prototype of my shape changing scarf.
+The shape memory alloy works by starting off bended because the scarf is scrunched up.
+Then if the temperature is above 75 degrees the scarf will expand!
+I tested the shape memory alloy and used different materials to see which would be the easiest to change shape.
+I knitted a small prototype of my large scarf and wove shape memory alloy through it and used silver crimp beads to secure the shape memory alloy throughout the scarf.
+I found that I was only able to run current through the shape memory alloy seperatly for each piece.
+I thought I would be able to connect all of them at the end and have only 1 connection on each side,there was not enough current to change the shape of all the shape memory alloy.
+I want to create a large version of this scarf and will run current through every individual piece of shape memory alloy, I need to figure out a clean and simple way to include all of those wires in a scarf.

+I am very happy about my project because it works!
+My idea has carried throughout the entire project and made into a true shape changing scarf based on the temperature.
+I learned how to work with shape memory alloy which was a huge feat because it is extremely finicky and easy to waste the material.
+I learned how to include a temperature sensor in my project and I also learned how to knit!
+I learned how to run current through my shape memory alloy and to correctly wire my arduino and write code that works!